Third (play): Critical response

-Ben Brantley, in his review in The New York Times, wrote "Like Heidi, Laurie is a strong and vulnerable, independent and emotionally needy woman.
+Ben Brantley, in a review for The New York Times, wrote "Like Heidi, Laurie is a strong and vulnerable, independent and emotionally needy woman.
 She is, in other words, a feminine feminist of the stripe that has endeared Ms. Wasserstein to many theatergoers over the years...
 It's the certainty of uncertainty in life that makes "Third," ... so affecting despite itself.
 Using the hot button of academic plagiarism to trigger the plot, "Third" suffers from problems common to Ms. Wasserstein's plays: an overly schematic structure, a sometimes artificial-feeling topicality...
 Yet "Third" exhales a gentle breath of autumn, a rueful awareness of death and of seasons past, that makes it impossible to dismiss."